mebusy/notes/dev_notes/AI_CS188_BNs_Independence.md

 ## Bayes Nets Representation Summary

 - Bayes nets compactly encode joint distributions
 - Guaranteed independencies of distributions can be deduced from BN graph structure
 - D-separation gives precise conditional independence guarantees from graph alone
 - A Bayes’ net’s joint distribution may have further (conditional) independence that is not detectable until you inspect its specific distribution
+    - It is possible to have independencies that your d-separation algorithm does not find, what I mean with that is that d-separation will only find the independencies that are true, no matter what numbers you put in the conditional tables.
+But if you put in very speical numbers in the tables, there might be additional independenciese that you cannot read off from your grap structure.
+Such as if you put 0.5 everywhere, then there will be complete independence, and you won't be able to read it off from your graph structure.
+Because the graph structure doesn't tell you there is 0.5 everywhere, it just shows you the structure of the Bayes net.
-    - the trivial example to keep in mind there is every distribution uniform , where effectively you shouldn't have any parents , everything is independent.
+    - The trivial example to keep in mind there is every distribution uniform , where effectively you shouldn't have any parents , everything is independent.